jsale/fractal_drawing/README.md

 # fractal_drawing
 A Two-Dimensional Drawing Application to Teach Beauty and Truth, As Well As Mathematics, Computer Science, and Computer Science Principles
-Draft Proposal

-Table of Contents

 Introduction

-Background

-Design Approach

-Future Plans

-Instructional ‘Realms of Focus

-General Overview of the 2D GUI

-Practical Hands-On Lessons

-Standards Alignment

-Introduction

 For years, STEM education has been increasing outreach efforts to be more inclusive of underrepresented communities, especially girls and young women.
 Also, outreach to the arts and humanities has increased, leading to a modification of the STEM acronym to include the letter ‘A’ for Art, giving STEAM.

-Programs like Processing have gone a long way to engaging the more artistically-inclined.
+Programs like Processing have gone a long way to engaging the more artistically-inclined... (more TBD)

 Background